google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 # Exploring `Series` and `DataFrame`: `tail`

-Prints out the last few rows of the dataframe
+Prints out the last few rows of the DataFrame

 ```python
 my_dataframe.tail()